What is Recovery Yoga?

 Programs

-The Prison Yoga Project: Offers yoga and mindfulness practices to incarcerated individuals, focusing on trauma recovery and emotional regulation.
+The Prison Yoga Project: Brings trauma-informed yoga and mindfulness practices to incarcerated populations.

-Kripalu Center for Yoga & Health: Offers various workshops and retreats focused on yoga for recovery and mental health.
+Kripalu Center for Yoga & Health: Offers retreats and certifications for yoga-based recovery approaches.

 Books

-Yoga For Recovery: A practical guide for healing” by Michael Huggins and Andrew Moore
+Yoga For Recovery: A Practical Guide for Healing by Michael Huggins & Andrew Moore

 Back to blog